-It is important that synod representatives report back to their ministry units on the matters discussed and resolutions made at Synod.
+It is important that synod representatives report back to their parishes on the matters discussed and resolutions made at Synod.
 The Diocesan Office provides a resumé of the highlights of Synod, which is available to synod representatives.
-This can be used as the basis for your report to your ministry unit.
-The full proceedings of Synod are published as soon as practicable after the close of a session, and a copy is sent to all synod representatives, along with copies of all statutes passed.T
+This can be used as the basis for your report to your parish.
+The full proceedings of Synod are published as soon as practicable after the close of a session, and a copy is sent to all synod representatives, along with copies of all statutes passed.